When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 Discord is a community hub — a place where groups of people gather, conversations branch into channels, and entire online communities are organized under one roof.

 WhatsApp, on the other hand, thrives on simplicity.
-It’s the everyday go-to for personal, direct messaging — a fast, reliable line of communication between family, friends and close contacts.
+It’s the go-to for personal, direct messaging — a fast, reliable line of communication between family, friends and close contacts.

 WhatsApp, by contrast, is built for personal, direct messaging — and it shows.